The Beauty and Life of Materiality: On Cézanne’s Drawings

 Thus we see that as much as Cézanne attends to the material logic of paper, watercolor, and pencil, he also, Émile Bernard writes with admiration, “transforms his means, bending them forcefully to his use.”

-Read the whole exhibition catalogue and see the drawings referred to here.
+Cézanne Drawing is the winner of the Association of American Publishers' 2022 PROSE Award for Best Art Exhibition Catalogue.
+Read the whole catalogue and see the drawings referred to here.

 Cézanne Drawing is organized by Jodi Hauptman, Senior Curator, and Samantha Friedman, Associate Curator, with Kiko Aebi, Curatorial Assistant, Department of Drawings and Prints, and is on view at The Museum of Modern Art through September 25.

 The title of this essay is borrowed from Roger Marx, “Le Salon d’Automne,” Gazette des beaux-arts 32 (December 1, 1904): “From Cézanne has come the tendency, so prevalent today, to express in all fullness the beauty and life of materiality” (464).

 Cézanne, as reported by Joachim Gasquet in Cézanne (Paris: Les Éditions Bernheim-Jeune, 1921).
 Trans.
 In Michael Doran, ed., Conversations with Cézanne, trans.
 Julie Lawrence Cochran (Berkeley: University of California Press, 2001), 156.